ahmedembeddedx/ahmedembeddedx/README.md

 4. Image classification model to mark attendance in C# and .NET FrameWork.
 5. ESPNCricInfo++ minimalistic application to show and analyse the stats.

-## Let's Connect

-I'm always excited to connect with fellow developers, collaborators, and tech enthusiasts.
-Feel free to reach out, and let's chat about Data Science, Machine Learning, or any other tech topic you're passionate about!

-#### "You can do whatever you like with my code, remix it, re-release it whatever... just never make it boring"

-Thanks for stopping by! 😄